harvardinformatics/website/content/rsem_example.md

 [RSEM](http://deweylab.github.io/RSEM/README.html) is a software package for estimating gene and isoform expression levels from single-end or paired-end RNA-Seq data.
 The software works with transcriptome sequences and does not require a reference genome.
 It can either perform the read alignment step prior to quantification, or take an alignment (bam) file as input, so long as the alignment settings are appropriate for RSEM.
 Currently, RSEM can perform the alignment step with three different aligners: bowtie, bowtie2, or STAR.
 It uses the Expectation Maximization (EM) algorithm to estimate abundances at the isoform and gene levels.

 If an annotated reference genome is available, RSEM can use a gtf file representation of those annotations to extract the transcript sequences for which quantification will be performed, and build the relevant genome and transcriptome indices.
 If this is done and the alignment step is implemented within RSEM, the option is available to also write the read alignments in genomic coordiinates, permitting visualization of expression data in a browser such as [IGV](http://software.broadinstitute.org/software/igv/).
 If no reference genome is available, one must supply RSEM a fasta file of transcript sequences.
 In addition, one can supply information that groups transcripts by gene, such that gene-level expression estimates.

+The example workflows below are demonstrated as sbatch scripts for using with the SLURM job scheduling engine.
+With modest tweaking,these can be reconfigured for other schedulers, e.g. LSF, SGE.

 # Preliminaries